top of page

 Teaching Music The Way People Actually Learn

 I wasn’t born a musical prodigy.
-Nothing about music came easily to me at first.
 I struggled with pitch, rhythm, coordination, and confidence.
 I practiced hard, cared deeply, and still often felt behind.
-But I also felt a persistent need to express myself through music, so I stayed with it.
-I studied.
-I asked questions.
-I learned from remarkable teachers.
+But I stayed with it.
 Over time, the work began to compound.

-Because I didn’t learn quickly or effortlessly, I became deeply interested in how learning actually happens.
-I noticed early on that many musicians weren’t failing because they lacked discipline or talent.
-They were failing because the information wasn’t being presented in a way that matched how their minds and bodies processed it.
-Music education often rewards those who intuitively “get it” and quietly leaves others to assume something is wrong with them.
+I became deeply interested in how learning actually happens and realized that many musicians aren’t lacking talent or discipline.
+They’re working with information that doesn’t match how they process it.
+Music education often rewards those who intuitively “get it” and leaves others thinking something is wrong with them.

 Office Hours was created to make that kind of learning accessible.

-If you’ve ever felt like you cared deeply about music but weren’t quite given the tools to make sense of it, you’re not alone.
-Office Hours exists to provide clear explanations, usable frameworks, and a more grounded way of learning music.
+If you’ve ever felt like you cared deeply about music but weren’t given the tools to make sense of it, you’re not alone.
+This platform exists to provide clear explanations, usable frameworks, and a more grounded way of learning music.

 claflin.png